Drone Piloting in Oceanside

 Are you interested in working with drones?

-If you're interested in hearing more details about our DPOside program that begins in 2022, or programs we are designing for 2023 and beyond, please contact us via email (email@example.com).
+If you're interested in hearing more details about our DPOside program, please contact us via email (firstname.lastname@example.org).

 Send us your name, a cell phone number where we can reach you, and tell us something about your interest in working with drones.
 Thanks to our generous sponsors (see names and links below), there is no fee for participants in the program!